11 Phenomenal Company Cultures With Key Takeaways

 8. Shopify – Praise over critique

-Research by Deloitte discovered that employee engagement and productivity is improved by about 14% if recognition occurred in the organisation.
+Research by Deloitte discovered that employee engagement and productivity is improved by about 14% if recognition occurred in the organization.
 A more interesting discovery was that peer recognition was valued more than senior leadership recognition.

 And we get it – most of the time if anybody notices your work it has to do with a screw-up.
 So when someone compliments you on your work, it feels special!